Looking to make money with Football Index? Use our top Football Index tips to maximise your profit in 2020 and beyond.

 However, for those of you that are new to the Index, here’s a short introduction before we get into our main tips.

 Football Index or FI for short is a virtual stock market where individuals trade footballers and buy shares in players.

 It’s a stock market just for football.
 How awesome is that…

 As we’ll see later, you can make money buying and selling your favourite players on the Index.
 In simple terms, the aim is to buy low and sell high.

 As you can see, Football Index is not your average betting company.
 The guys behind the platform wanted to challenge traditional bookmakers with a more transparent model.

-That means there’s more in it for you, the trader.
+That means there’s more in it for you and me, the traders.
 By buying shares in a player, you’re betting on their future performance.

-Founded back in 2015, Football Index has become incredibly popular with football fans up and down the country.
-There are hundreds of thousands of traders who buy and sell footballers on a regular basis.
+There are hundreds of thousands of traders who buy and sell footballers daily.